globaltravelreport/global-travel-report/content/articles/title-a-surge-in-seafaring-the-latest-headlines-from-the-world-of-luxury-cruising.md

 ---
-title: >-
-  Title: "A Surge in Seafaring: The Latest Headlines from the World of Luxury Cruising"
+title: 'A Surge in Seafaring: The Latest Headlines from the World of Luxury Cruising'
-date: '2025-05-03T12:18:34.093Z'
+date: '2025-04-07T13:48:55.925Z'
-slug: >-
+slug: a-surge-in-seafaring-the-latest-headlines-from-the-world-of-luxury-cruising
-  title-a-surge-in-seafaring-the-latest-headlines-from-the-world-of-luxury-cruising
 category: Cruise
 country: Canada
 excerpt: >-